Texas Foster Family Association By-laws & Constitution

 PRESIDENT: The President shall be the Chief Executive Officer of the ASSOCIATION whose duties and responsibilities shall include:

-E. To cast the deciding vote if there is any tied issues at the meetings of the Board or of the members.
+- To cast the deciding vote if there are any tied issues at the meetings of the Board or of the members.

 1st VICE PRESIDENT: The duties and responsibilities of the 1st Vice President shall include: